Janus stands out among the Roman gods as one of the few who do not appear to have Greek roots or an equivalent in the Greek pantheon.

 Macrobius (c.
 400 CE) suggested that Janus may also have been a sun god, one of the twins Ianus and Iana, who were the equivalent of the Greek twins Apollo and Artemis, but this seems like it may be a later Greek invention.
 Janus was never a rival to Jupiter as a sky god.

 But Janus may have predated Jupiter.
-Paul the Deacon, nd 8th-century Italian Christian, suggested that he was related to the waters of chaos that existed at the start of creation, and might embody those waters in some way, embodying the beginning of all things.
+Paul the Deacon, an 8th-century Italian Christian, suggested that he was related to the waters of chaos that existed at the start of creation, and might embody those waters in some way, embodying the beginning of all things.
+This may be another reason why Janus was a two-faced god, representing him moving humanity from one state of being to another as part of creation.

 Paul the Deacon also recalls many epithets that were used for Janus, many of which point to his primordial or creator nature.
 He is called: